 16. Reach the Summit at Felsenegg

-Once you’ve admired the views from Uetliberg, make sure to head to Zurich’s best vantage point, Felsenegg.
+Once you’ve admired the views from Uetliberg, head to Zurich’s best vantage point, Felsenegg.
 The trek between the two mountains takes roughly 2 hours.
 An easy walk along the Planet Trail makes fun for the whole family.

 The Planet Trail is a series of 12 stations, each with an interactive element corresponding to a different planet in our solar system.
 The time between the two viewpoints is sure to pass quickly.